Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Do I really need supplements to biohack my cognition?

 No. In fact, most people will see larger cognitive improvements from fixing sleep consistency, adequate protein intake, and regular exercise than from any supplement.
 Supplements are Layer 3 in the Cognitive Performance Stack – useful only after sleep, nutrition, and movement are locked in.
-Research shows that sleep deprivation alone impairs attention and processing speed by 25-40% [1].
+Research shows that sleep deprivation alone produces cognitive deficits comparable to mild alcohol intoxication [1].
 Start with the foundation before spending money on supplements.

 How long does it take to see results from cognitive biohacking?